davidsantiago/tinsel/README.md

 		"<html><h1>The new title</h1></html>"

-By keeping the argument unevaluated, this guarantees that they will be evaluated in the context of the function that `deftemplate` builds.
+By keeping the argument unevaluated, this guarantees that they will be evaluated in the context of the function that `deftemplate` builds, which has the argument list provided to `deftemplate`.
 In the example above, a string was passed in, but the user could also pass in code:

 	user> (retitle-template (str "The " (+ 1 1) "nd title"))
 	"<html><h1>The 2nd title</h1></html>"